THE TOP MOST POPULAR UKULELE STRUM PATTERNS

-Here are our top five popular strum patterns along with songs to play, specifically designed for beginners.
-So, grab your ukulele and let's get strumming!
+Here are our top five popular ukulele strum patterns along with songs to play, specifically designed for beginners.
+So, grab your uke and let's get strumming!

 1. Down Strum (D)